 New article: "About the C++ Core Guidelines"

-C++ is for sure not the easiest language to learn and to use.
-The Core Guidelines try to provide some useful directions in how to avoid common traps and pitfalls occurring with using C++.
-In the end they are still guidelines and need to be tailored to custom needs.
-I wrote an article for ACCU's overload journal "About the C++ Core Guidelines" which just got out.
+C++ is for sure not the easiest language to learn and use.
+The Core Guidelines try to provide some useful directions on avoiding common traps and pitfalls with using C++.
+Ultimately, they are still guidelines and must be tailored to custom needs.
+I wrote an article for ACCU's overload journal, "About the C++ Core Guidelines" which was just published.

 Here is a short teaser: